rdeioris/pydx12/README.md

           adapter_desc.DedicatedVideoMemory / 1024 / 1024))
 ```

 It basically creates a 'DXGI Factory' and call the EnumAdapters() method on it, returning a list of the adapters in the system.

-The GetDesc() method returns adapter's information in a DXGI_ADAPTER_DESC object (that wraps the DXGI_ADAPTER_DESC C struct: https://docs.microsoft.com/en-us/windows/win32/api/dxgi/ns-dxgi-dxgi_adapter_desc)
+The GetDesc() method returns adapter's informations in a DXGI_ADAPTER_DESC object (that wraps the DXGI_ADAPTER_DESC C struct: https://docs.microsoft.com/en-us/windows/win32/api/dxgi/ns-dxgi-dxgi_adapter_desc)

 ## DXGI